 - 1. Complete the application for admission and include the \$10 application fee. - 2.
 Mail to the Admissions and Records Office an official secondary school record and an official transcript of all college work.
 If the records are not recorded in English, an English translation of the records acceptable to VC must also be included.
 All academic records and translations must be certified as true copies by a notary public, officials of the institutions attended, a representative of a U.S. consular office, or a U.S. consular official. - 3.
 Furnish the Admissions and Records Office a signed and certified statement of financial resources available in the U.S. in an amount not less than \$10,500.00 per year of anticipated enrollment.
 Financial aid programs are not available to foreign students.
 The U.S. Immigration Service rarely approves a work permit for a foreign student. - 4.
 Applicants from non-English speaking cultures should request that the Educational Testing Service forward the results of the applicant's Test of English as a Foreign Language (TOEFL) to VC.
-The institution requires a minimum TOEFL score of 550 for unconditional admission.
-A student scoring 500-549 may be admitted, provided the applicant submits documentation that is acceptable to the VC Admissions Committee from an English language program showing successful completion. - 5.
+The institution requires a minimum TOEFL written score of 525, computerized score of 197, or internet score of 71, for unconditional admission. - 5.
 Applicants who have successfully completed at least 12 semester hours of college-level work at an accredited college or university in the United States may be admitted without the results of the TOEFL.
 Transfer applicants meeting this qualification should have official college transcripts forwarded to VC in addition to the documents specified in items 1 and 3. - 6.
 The application for admission must be received at least 90 days prior to the beginning of the semester of intended enrollment.
 All admissions documents must be received by the Admissions and Records Office at least 30 days prior to the beginning of the semester so that a decision can be made concerning the applicant's admission and an I-20 may be issued for use in applying for a student visa. - 7.
 Foreign students must provide proof of good health, proof of immunizations, and documentation of a health insurance policy, including repatriation within forty-five (45) days of registration.